Skip to content

 Getting around KK

 Grab, which is Southeast Asia’s version of Uber, is everywhere and the cheapest way (other than buses) to get around.
 You’ll never spend more than a few dollars to go anywhere in the city.
-It is a walkable city if you don’t mind the heat.
+Additionally, it is a walkable city center if you don’t mind the heat.

 All of the tours I’ve recommended include pick up and drop off from your hotel.